 For five months, every single week night I went to Darrell’s very large single dorm room (his roommate had left school and noone was ever reassigned.)
 Our ritual consisted of sitting across from each other at his dorm desk, lamp on the side (with a shade that Darrell sometimes stuck his head under in order to help him sneeze), a bong being passed back and forth, and chainsmoking, he Newport Lights, me, Marlboro Reds (because I used to run out of cigarettes before him, I got so used to smoking his, that Newport Lights became the only brand I could smoke.)
 We managed to learn each other quickly and intensely.
 I learned that Darrell loves orange and vanilla ice cream.
 I learned the weird thing about him sneezing.

 Darrell moved to Manhattan via Brooklyn, really, the only place that makes sense for him to be.
 Every once in a while, he’ll call me all breathless and say things like “Gayle, you should have seen this runway show.
 The models are like giraffes.”
 Or “the so and so hotel is so fucking cool.
 I wish you lived here so we could go have a drink.”
-This is in no way to slight Angela, who also likes this stuff but like me, there are things that I think are so “Darrell” that doing them with anyone else seems like a compromise.
+There are things that I think are so “Darrell” that doing them with anyone else seems like a compromise.

 Now Darrell and I are both middle-aged parents.
 I wouldn’t dream of going to NYC without seeing him for at least an hour.
 When this happens we just look at each other and say how fucking fabulous we look.
 Darrell has aged better than anyone I know.
 In a way that my gay, male friends don’t, Darrell can tell me how “fucking hot” I am (and that’s how he would say it, without it being a come on.)
 We laugh a lot and that laugh is precious to me.